 Our regular float valve kits will handle up to 90 psi, but some of that capacity is lost with the side mount kit.
 If your psi is higher than 80, we have other floats that can handle a bit more.
 If your pressure is considerably higher than that, we have an option that can be used to plumb them from the bottom as well.
 When plumbed from the bottom, our kits can take up to 165-170 psi depending on the float.

-For the riser kit, we recommend drilling a hole through the bottom with a hole saw, connecting the pipe to our Riser Kit and our valve to that.
+If you want to come from the bottom of the tank, we have a riser kit if you need help making sure it is sealed.
+We recommend drilling a hole through the bottom with a hole saw, connecting the pipe to our Riser Kit, and then our valve to that.
 Sealing with silicone is very helpful.
 The riser kits come from 3/4" to 2" and come in galvanized or stainless steel.

 If you are coming in from the bottom, we recommend that the pipe nipple extend approximately 3" from the top of the tank for valves with a straight arm, and approximately 5" for valves with a bent arm.

 If your pipe comes up higher (less than 6" from the top of the water), any of our float valve kits can come with a bent arm.
 This will allow the valve to be as low as possible in the water and still permit the valve to open fully.
 The float should be set to be 2/3 underwater in high pressure.
 We have barrel floats and pan floats.
 The picture below is a pan float with a pigtail rod.

 Though it is called a tire tank mount kit, some people use them to plumb poly tanks from the side of the tank towards the bottom, so that's an option if you need to do it from there.